The Ireland That We Dreamed Of

-"On Language & the Irish Nation" was the title of a radio address made by Éamon de Valera, then Taoiseach of Ireland, on Raidió Éireann on St. Patrick's Day (17 March) 1943.
-It is often called The Ireland that we dreamed of, a phrase which is used within it, or the "comely maidens" speech, a misquotation.
+"On Language & the Irish Nation" was the title of a radio address made by Éamon de Valera, then Taoiseach of Ireland, on Raidió Éireann on Saint Patrick's Day (17 March) 1943.
+It is often called The Ireland that we dreamed of, a phrase which is used within it, or the "comely maidens" speech.
 The speech marked the 50th anniversary of the foundation of the Gaelic League (Conradh na Gaeilge), a group promoting Irish culture and the Irish language.
 In the most frequently quoted passage of the speech, de Valera set out his vision of an ideal Ireland:

-De Valera had made an annual radio speech on St Patrick's Day since coming to power after the 1932 election.
+De Valera had made an annual radio speech on Saint Patrick's Day since coming to power after the 1932 election.
 At the time the 1943 speech was made, the Second World War was raging and the threat of German invasion (Operation Green) or British re-occupation (Plan W) was very real.